greenEkatherine/YarpTest/README.md

 - This link will use YARP and call the WebApplicationForm app
 - Since its a GET, it works correctly
 - Clik the button to postback the form
-- The application hangs and returnina 504 after a while
+- The application hangs and returns 504 after a while

 #
 - STEP 3